diabitbol/tennis-game/README.md

 # tennis-game
-this is a tennis game I developed using SFML
+this is a tennis game I developed twice: one using SFML in C++ and one in python using kivy